asadpstu/xendit_code_challenge/readme.md

 #### Environment Variable
 - copy and paste .env file in the root directory
-- If you dont see the .env file, please turn on show hidden files options in you computer
+- If you dont see the .env file, please "turn on" show hidden files options in you computer.

 #### Redis Installation
 -- if you are in MAC install redis and start redis.